jannisborn/covid19_ultrasound/README.md

 ### Dataset
 Feel free to use (and cite) our dataset.
 We currently have >200 LUS videos.
 For details see [data/README.md](data/README.md).
+Please note: The founders/authors of the repository take no responsibility or liability for the data contributed to this archive.
+The contributing sites have to ensure that the collection and use of the data fulfills all applicable legal and ethical requirements.

 ## Contribution
 <p align="center">